runtimeverification/k/k-distribution/k-tutorial/1_basic/22_proofs/README.md

 after the execution of the loop, the original value of `$s` (which is set to equal some symbolic integer `S`) is incremented by `((N +Int 1) *Int N /Int 2)`, and the value of `$n` always equals `0`.
-Add `$n` and `$s` as tokens in the `PROCEDURES-SPEC-SYNTAX` module, the above claim to the `PROCEDURES-SPEC` module, and run the K prover, which should return `#Top`.
+Add `$n` and `$s` as tokens in the `LESSON-22-SPEC-SYNTAX` module, the above claim to the `LESSON-22-SPEC` module, and run the K prover, which should return `#Top`.

 5. Finally, our last claim is about a program that uses function calls: